pogudingleb/SIAN/README.md

 # SIAN v0.5

+For newer versions, check the master branch or recent releases.

 Maple implementation of the algorithm for checking global identifiability for systems of ODEs presented in the paper [Global Identifiability of Differential Models](https://cs.nyu.edu/~pogudin/global.pdf).
 Tested with Maple 2017 and Maple 2016.